Great wine restaurants in London

 Address: 77 Brewer St, Soho, London W1F 9ZN

 The London outpost of the upscale Danish Modern American Steak House group is slap bang in the centre of town in busy Soho/Piccadilly.
 You escape from the madness however as you descend into the rather dramatic and glamorous basement space.
 It’s a vast, upscale restaurant boasting a plush art deco interior.
 Needless to say, they serve some of the best steaks in town, with cuts sourced from all over the world.
 The wine list is suitably impressive and includes one of the largest selections of American wine outside the US, with the opportunity for plenty of vertical drinking.
 There are enough a...

 Address: 51 Lamb's Conduit St, London WC1N 3NB

-Noble Rot opened their doors in late 2015 and immediately hit their stride as a not-to-miss wine venue.
+Noble Rot opened their doors in late 2015 and immediately hit their stride as a not-to-miss wine venue in London.
 Located in Bloomsbury on the quaintly historic Lamb’s Conduit Street, it’s Parisian inspired and feels as if it’s been there forever.
-The bar at the front is light and comfortable, with prize tables in the double fronted bay windows, a roaring fire in the colder months and walls adorned with the very cool front covers of their eponymous wine magazine.
+The wine bar at the front is light and comfortable, with prize tables in the double fronted bay windows, a roaring fire in the colder months and walls adorned with the very cool front covers of their eponymous wine magazine.
 The restaurant at the back is cosy and inviting.
-The food is classic Franglais bistro fare – ideal for wine – and then you’ve got the wine lis...
+The food is classic Franglais bistro fare – ideal for wine – and then you’ve...